Good Hotel Guide Review

 31. 15 in converted stables.

-bar, sitting room, billiard room, restaurant, private sitting room, garden room and dining room, in-room TV (Sky), 55-acre grounds, civil wedding licence, spa (indoor and outdoor swimming pool).
+bar, sitting room, billiard room, restaurant, private sitting room, garden room and dining room, in-room TV, 55-acre grounds, civil wedding licence, spa (indoor and outdoor swimming pools).

 in public areas.

-allowed in 7 bedrooms (£25 per night), sitting room, billiard room, terrace.
+allowed in 7 bedrooms (£25 per night), sitting room, terrace, not in restaurant.